-Walk uphill to Lindenholf park, the most ancient part of the city, where Zurich’s first few buildings (as we know them today) were constructed — back in 19th century.
+Walk uphill to Lindenhof park, the most ancient part of the city, where Zurich’s first few buildings (as we know them today) were constructed — back in the 19th century.
 Just stroll through its streets in a romantically beguiling fashion, or take the Zurich City Walk Tour (for CHF 25), for an in-depth experience.

 See the Chagall Windows

 Fraumnster Church in Old Town Zurich is home to five world-famous Chagall windows.
 Created by a Russian-French artist, these magnificent stained glass windows bath the chapel in a rainbow of light and a moment of interrupted awe.
 Each window located in the choir depicted a different Christian Story.

 Grab A Drink At One Of The City’s Panoramic Bars

 If you think Zurich has enough to offer from down its street, brace yourself.
 Because it gets better as you climb high and probe the bird’s view.
 High above the rooftops, where the noise of the city is far away and sometimes a slight breeze blows, you get to marvel at the Zurich’s beautiful architecture and a conduit of ever impressive tram-lines.

 Though there are dozens of rooftop cafes to explore Zurich with a birds-eye view, the place I ended up having my beer with my Couchsurfing host Marianne, was called Jules Verne Panorama Bar.
 It cost us 8 CHF to get a pint of beer, and 16 CHF for two, with great views over the city.